| Aragorn opened the door wearing

 "Did you recognise them Míriel?" asked Legolas.

-"No, my Lord; and the more I think about it, the more unsure
+"No, my Lord.
+And the more I think about it, the more unsure

 I am that they were there at all."